exasim-project/exasim-project.github.io/content/dissemination.md

   order: 3
 ---

+Get in touch, write us an e-Mail: contact.at.exasim-project.de

 # Public Repositories

 The exasim project supports the philosophy of open science and open source software.
 Software, benchmark cases, and performance data are therefore distributed on publicly available repositories.